BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 ## Leaf Case Digest Calculation

 The `leaf` case consists of any CBOR object.
-Tagging the leaf CBOR is RECOMMENDED, especially for compound structures with a specified layout.
 The envelope image is the CBOR serialization of that object:

 ~~~
 digest(cbor)